deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 They fell in silence for a while.
 There was a pale blue glow just building up past the limb of WARHORSE's limbs when Regaari finally spoke.
 "I'm curious.
 Why?"

-"*Why…what, man?"*
+"*Why...what, man?"*

 "The Dominion's treated you-" he spoke in English as best as a Gaoian mouth could "-*like shit*.
-You lost a presumably elite soldier today…"
+You lost a presumably elite soldier today..."

 "*One of the very fuckin' best."* WARHORSE agreed.
 There was an emotional edge to his voice, but Regaari couldn't interpret what that edge might be.
 Not that it was difficult to guess.

-"Not to…belittle his sacrifice." he said, carefully "But why?"
+"Not to...belittle his sacrifice." he said, carefully "But why?"

 "*Hey, I don't know the why of it, man."* WARHORSE replied. "*But my whole thing is saving lives.
 That's, like, my job, my purpose in life.
 So, I'm just doing what I do, you know?"*

 "You lost a man."
 Regaari repeated.

 "*Yeah.
 And I'm going to miss him like crazy, he was one of my brothers, man.
-But we SAVED like…what, fifty?
+But we SAVED like...what, fifty?
 Sixty?"*

 "That many?"

 "*Something like."*

-"Still, risking twelve elite human soldiers to save fifty or sixty ungrateful politicians…"
+"Still, risking twelve elite human soldiers to save fifty or sixty ungrateful politicians..."

 "*A life is a life, man.
 Doesn't matter if it's human, Gaoian, Kwmbwrw, or that little grey fuck on BASEBALL's chest."*